-The much more vertical concrete jungle of Hong Kong in 1999 was hard hit when Typhoon York smashed in.
+The much more vertical concrete jungle of Hong Kong was hard hit when Typhoon York smashed in.
 Strong gusts of up to 234 kilometres per hour whipped around skyscrapers, smashing their glass exteriors.
-The new Inland Revenue, Immigration, and Wan Chai Towers had hundreds of windows shattered, and a crane that was perched on a building in Jaffe Road nearby fell down 30 storeys, striking a 10-storey flat, before crashing onto the streets.
+The new Inland Revenue, Immigration, and Wan Chai Towers had hundreds of windows shattered, and a crane that was perched on a building in Jaffe Road fell down 30 storeys, striking a 10-storey flat, before crashing onto the streets.

-Two people died, with another 500 sustaining injuries, and hundreds of others were trapped in lifts due to power outages.
+Two people died, with another 500 sustaining injuries.
+Hundreds of others were trapped in lifts due to power outages.
 The T10 signal was hoisted for 11 hours, a record amount of time.
 Since York, modern Hong Kong has been better equipped to weather typhoons and has come out relatively unscathed.
 It would be 13 years before another T10, Typhoon Vicente, visited the city in July 2012, but the damage was superficial in comparison, with 138 injuries, and an MTR station turned into a makeshift shelter for a night.